Doing work experience is one of the best ways to learn a lot about the world of work very quickly.

 - Interview an expert.
 Talk to someone working in your industry or job of choice to find out about their pathway and what the job is really like.

-If you want to understand the day-to-day realities of a job:
+Understanding the day-to-day realities of a job

 If you want work experience that gets you involved in the day-to-day realities of a particular job or industry, think about: